-Who is this retreat for?
+Who is this program for?

 The Social Action Leadership Retreat will help any Ithaca College student develop skills and knowledge to drive positive social change for more socially just communities.
 No matter the issue or cause you are advocating for, it takes leadership to create change.
 All Ithaca College students belong to a multitude of different cultures including areas of ethnicity, gender, sexual orientation, religion, socioeconomic status and many more.
 Therefore, we are looking for a group of people that come from many different cultural backgrounds who want to participate.
-Every Ithaca College student is eligible and highly encouraged to apply.
+Every Ithaca College student is eligible and highly encouraged to register.

 What are the logistics of this event?

 The 2021 SALR will take place from 4:00pm on Friday, November 12 to 6:00pm on Saturday, November 13 at the beautiful Light on the Hill Retreat Center.
 Meals, transportation, lodging, and all materials are provided for attendees, so there is no cost to participate.
 The retreat will count for three Leading in a Diverse World sessions in the Student Leadership Institute.